Find Schools

 Our rankings named University of Pennsylvania the best school in Pennsylvania for business students working on their bachelor’s degree.

-If you want to attend UPenn, expect to pay an average of $61,710 in tuition and fees.
-Of course, this could be reduced if you receive financial aid.
+If you don’t receive financial aid, you can expect a bill for $61,710 to cover tuition and fees at UPenn.
+The school does not offer an in-state discount.
 By the time they get their bachelor’s degree, students from this school have racked up an average of $17,404 in student loans.

-Online courses are available at UPenn, but you will need to check with the school to see if they are available for your field of interest.
+You may have the opportunity to take online classes at UPenn.
 Of all the undergraduates enrolled at the school during the 2019-2020 academic year, around 100% took at least some of their classes online.

 #2